vivek-chhabra/Admin-Dashboard/README.md

 - **JSX**: A syntax extension for JavaScript used with React to describe the user interface.

-- **CSS**: Cascading Style Sheets are used to style the components and enhance the visual appeal of the dashboard.
+- **CSS/SCSS**: Cascading Style Sheets are used to style the components and enhance the visual appeal of the dashboard, and SCSS (Sass) is used as a preprocessor to enhance the maintainability and organization of the styles.

 - **Recharts**: A third-party API that provides a declarative way to build interactive charts using React components.